 (d) sensitivity to, and understanding of, the impact of crime on victims (as defined in section 4 of the Victims’ Rights Act 2002).

 Hon.
-Justice J W Gendall QC CNZM - became a barrister sole in 1986 and was appointed Queen’s Counsel in 1996.
+J Warwick Gendall QC CNZM - became a barrister sole in 1986 and was appointed Queen’s Counsel in 1996.
 He took appointment to the High Court Bench the same year and is based in the Wellington High Court.
 He was made a Companion of the New Zealand Order of Merit in 2012.
 Appointed: 2012